Bill Kelleher

 William Andrew Kelleher (December 13, 1888 – November 27, 1961) was an American football player and coach.
-He served as the head football coach at Kenyon College in Gambier, Ohio from 1915 to 1916, compiling a record of 5–13.
+He served as head coach at Kenyon College in Gambier, Ohio from 1915 to 1916, compiling a record of 5–13.
 He played college football at the University of Notre Dame and professionally for the Massillon Tigers and Youngstown Patricians of the Ohio League.
-A native of Ireland, Kelleher worked for 35 years as a Lorain Works, National Tube Division, a part of U.S. Steel.
+Born in Ireland, Kelleher worked for 35 years at Lorain Works, National Tube Division, a part of U.S. Steel.
 He died on November 27, 1961, at his home in Lorain, Ohio.